jonathanfeldstein/PRISM/README.md

 #### 2. Perform hierarchical clustering of the hypergraph

 We then pre-process the data through hierarchical clustering.
+Illustrated in the figure above (Step (i)).
 This identifies groups of densely-connected nodes.
 The motivation behind considering only densely-connected nodes is that spuriously-connected nodes appear rarely in the path signatures and therefore only add noise to the path signature counts that we use at a later stage for clustering nodes into *abstract concepts*.
 Furthermore, this pre-processing also leads to a computational saving as we show in our paper.

 This hierarchical clustering algorithm is based on spectral clustering.
 In overview, we begin by converting a hypergraph $\mathcal{H}=(V,E)$ into a weighted graph $\mathcal{G}$ by expanding cliques over each hyperedge.
 Next, $\mathcal{G}$ is recursively bipartitioned using the sweep set approximation algorithm for the Cheeger-cut *(Chang, Shao, and Zhang 2017)*.
 The result of the partitioning is a set of subgraphs $G:=$ { $\mathcal{G}_1, \mathcal{G}_2, ..., \mathcal{G}_k$ }.
 The partitioning terminates whenever either the second-smallest eigenvalue of the symmetric Laplacian matrix $\lambda_2$ exceeds a threshold value $\lambda_2^{max}$.